JCEReims/ChildAndConnect/README.md

 composer install

-In mysql, create the database ccapplicqesoft and create an associate user_id
+In mysql, create the database ccapplicqesoft and create an associate database user.

-Use the script sql/database.sql to create the structure.
+Use the script sql/database.sql to create the database structure.

 Open files app/config/config_dev.yml and app/config/config_dev.yml and set right database parameters.